 The Capilano Suspension Bridge is more than just a bridge; there's actually a whole park with activities, history and culture.
 The park is a 20 minute drive outside of downtown Vancouver.

 Built in 1889, the Capilano Suspension Bridge stretches 450 feet (137m) across and 230 feet (70m) above Capilano River.
-The park offers guided nature tours, the Kids' Rainforest Explorer program and Living Forest exhibit.
+The park offers guided nature tours, a cliff walk, treetop adventure, the Kids' Rainforest Explorer program and Living Forest exhibit.

 Robson Street is a popular shopping street in downtown Vancouver that has a good array of trendy shops for young people, such as American Eagle Outfitters, Guess, and Bebe, plus more upscale offerings, such as Armani Exchange.